borisschapira/boris.schapira.dev/_posts/en/web/2022/2022-05-18-safe-websites.md

     - Client-side Errors
 ---

-Today, I audited three very recent sites.
+Today, I audited four very recent sites.

 - one had a server time of ~6 seconds for each resource
 - another had lots of front-end components and absolutely no Server-Side Rendering (SSR)